AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-overview.md

 │
 └─ UI // The basic UI components without business logic.
 ├─ Resource // The images and localization files.
-├─ Component // The UI modules containing specific business logic.
-Some functional UI components.
+├─ Component // The UI modules containing specific business logic, i.e., some functional UI components.
 │ ├─ Chat // The container for all chat views.
 │ ├─ Contact // The container for contacts, groups, and their details.
 │ └─ Conversation // The container for the conversation list.